How to run ROAS user acquisition campaigns for ad-based games

 The same goes for campaigns aiming to hit an eCPI goal.
 Without user-level data, developers could only run campaigns with one CPI for all of their sources.
 While the CPI might be lower than their LTV, each source is different.
 Developers were likely overbidding on low-performing sources and underbidding on high-performing ones.

 By leveraging user-level ad revenue data, ad-based games can now run efficient user acquisition campaigns that accurately optimize for ROAS.
 For instance, it’s now simple for 100% ad-based developers to define their D3 ROAS goal.
-Take a look at the chart below, which depicts a hyper casual game’s ad revenue LTV curve:
+Let’s think about a which hyper casual game’s typical ad revenue LTV curve

-In the example above, we’re looking at a hyper casual game with an LTV of $0.4.
-Let’s assume this game has a K-factor of 1.2, meaning the advertiser ‘earns’ an additional organic user for every five paid users.
+Llooking at a hyper casual game with an LTV of $0.4.
+Let’s assume a hyper casual game with an LTV of $0.4 g has a K-factor of 1.2, meaning the advertiser ‘earns’ an additional organic user for every five paid users.
 Using the formula above, this puts the LTV+K-factor at $0.48.

 To achieve a 30% margin, the advertiser will initially pay a CPI of ~$0.335.
 Looking at the LTV curve, we can see that on Day 3 this app has an ARPU of $0.2, which means the Day 3 ROAS KPI should be 60% ROAS to hit the desired 30% margin.